Virginia Cocaine Laws

 |Sale||5-40 yrs. and up to $500,000 if defendant proves he gave drug (1) not for profit; (2) not to an inmate, or (3) not for recipient to become addicted, then Class 5 felony; "Drug kingpin" if over 5 kg.: up to $1,000,000 and 20 yrs. to life with 20 yrs. mandatory; Subsequent offense: at court or jury's discretion, life or not less than 5 yrs. and up to $500,000; Sale to minor or within 1000 ft. of school: stricter penalties|

-Note: State laws are constantly changing -- contact a Virginia drug crime attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- it is a good idea to contact a Virginia drug crime attorney as well as conduct your own legal research to verify the state law(s) you are seeking.

 Research the Law